HeavenlyYashka/AWS_EndToEnd_Project-1/Instructions.md

 #### * Make note of region as this will play a big part in this project *
-  -- Due to a few issues in AWS, it is highly advisable to use us-west-2/Oregon
+  -- Due to a few issues in AWS, it is highly advisable to use us-west-2/Oregon as your region for this project

 ### 1. A way to store, update, and pull code
     Create an empty repo in CodeCommit